 Our vets are all very experienced in the farming industry.
 More notably we have a number of vets who have specialist dairy and ruminant qualifications.
 Meet our dairy vets below or our whole team here.

-After a few years at vet school down south at the University of Surrey, She’s excited to have just graduated and to be moving back up north to her roots in Lancashire.
-Having grown up around the farming industry she has always had a keen interest in farm work and can’t wait to get stuck in.
-After spending a number of weeks on placement at LLM during her time at vet school, it’s great to now be a part of the team and Becca is really looking forward to seeing some familiar faces as well as meeting lots of new people when she’s out on farm.
+After a few years at vet school down south at the University of Surrey, Becca graduated and moved back up north to her roots in Lancashire.
+Having grown up around the farming industry she has always had a keen interest in farm work and has enjoyed getting stuck in with various projects so far at the practice.
+Becca spent a number of weeks on placement at LLM during her time at vet school and it’s great to now have her as part of the team.
 In her spare time she enjoys playing netball as well as hill walking in the Lancashire countryside, especially if there’s a pub lunch as a reward at the end of a long walk!

 In June 2019 we welcomed Laura to our Whitchurch clinical team.
 Some of you will have met her out on farm already, but here’s her background!